 The following resources provide information on opioid overdose prevention and treatment for opioid use disorders.
 For examples of local health department responses, visit the Big Cities Health Coalition page on Opioids Misuse and Abuse.

-For building a response in a rural area, visit NACCHO's Rural Health Section webpage for more resources and information.
+For information and resources for building a response in rural areas, visit NACCHO's Rural Health Section webpage or ONDCP's collection of federal resources for rural communities.

 Please find our resources on prescription opioid misuse below.